Skip to content

 \(2^n + 10000n^{10000}\) \(O(2^n)\)

-\[ \begin{aligned} & O(1) < O(\log n) < O(n) < O(n \log n) < O(n^2) < O(2^n) < O(n!) \newline & \text{Constant} < \text{Log} < \text{Linear} < \text{Linear-Log} < \text{Quadratic} < \text{Exp} < \text{Factorial} \end{aligned} \]
+\[ \begin{aligned} O(1) < O(\log n) < O(n) < O(n \log n) < O(n^2) < O(2^n) < O(n!) \newline \text{Constant order} < \text{Logarithmic order} < \text{Linear order} < \text{Linearithmic order} < \text{Quadratic order} < \text{Exponential order} < \text{Factorial order} \end{aligned} \]

-Common types of time complexity
+Common time complexity types

-Figure 2-9 Common types of time complexity
+Figure 2-9 Common time complexity types

-1. Constant order \(O(1)\)
+1. Constant Order \(O(1)\)

 time_complexity.py